leidegre/leidegre.github.com/_posts/2016-04-03-falling-in-love-with-go.md

 Go does something which I've thought of myself as well and that's to rely on convention for certain stuff.
 For example, instead of having accessability/visibility modifiers such as private and public, Go does not allow you to access members of other packages if they start with a lower case letter.
 If you want a member to be public it has to start with an upper letter.

+Someone pointed out that this design choice would made chaning the access modifier for a field more difficult since it would involve changes to a lot of places in the code.
+While this is true the route Go took also made it possible for tools to do this to exist.
+The language was designed to allow the creation of tools.
+One such tool is gofix, which is a tool that can rewrite legacy Go code to new versions and I think the idea here is a novel one.
+Instead of creating the best language with support for everything we create a simple language the can be supported by tooling.
+Let's make it easier to write tools instead.
+I like this approach.

 # No class private access modifier makes testing simple

 Go only has two access modifiers.
 Package private and public.
 These are implicit.